affixalex/affixalex.github.io/_posts/2016-04-01-an-on-premise-collaborative-development-environment.markdown

 your own custom docker image for Jupyter Hub to support your goals, but this is a pretty simple process.
 Again, I'll try to provide more detail in another post.

+**Why would you bother with any of this?** Well, the only money you'd spend on this environment would be on hardware that you'd own.
+It's not exactly expensive to develop on the Joyent public cloud or host your private repositories on Github, but if you consider the total cost over the lifetime of a business these things can add up pretty quickly.
+When you start to run the numbers, there is a very real economic argument in favor of this approach.

 That's the general outline!
 Just food for thought.

 [1]:https://www.joyent.com/blog/spin-up-a-docker-dev-test-environment-in-60-minutes-or-less